 Snow reacquiring this pick as the beginning for the third round played out just like the beginning of the second.
 He selected another goalie, passing over players like Tyson Barrie and Reilly Smith.
 Nilsson played 23 games over two seasons for the Islanders, going 9-9-2, with an .898 SV% and a 3.05 goals-against average.
 Snow acquired Jaroslav Halak and Chad Johnson in the summer of 2014 and Nilsson knew that he had little chance to make the Islanders.
 He opted not to return to the Bridgeport Sound Tigers of the AHL but instead signed in Europe.
 Snow later traded his rights to the Blackhawks as part of the Leddy trade.

-Nilsson has bounced around since the trade, playing with the Oilers, St. Louis Blues, Buffalo Sabres, Vancouver Canucks, and finally the Senators.
+Nilsson has bounced around since the trade, playing with the Oilers, St. Louis Blues, Buffalo Sabres, Vancouver Canucks, Ottawa Senators, and now the Tampa Bay Lightning.
 Although the Swedish netminder showed flashes of brilliance, he’s spent most of his career as a backup goaltender.
 His best season came in 2016-17, where he received 23 startsand sported a 10-10-4 record.
 He appeared as if he was on the brink of breaking out, earning a .923 SV% and 2.67 GAA.

 Casey Cizikas (92nd overall)

 Snow reacquired the pick and selected the Toronto native.
 Cizikas made headlines a couple of years before being drafted when he was charged with manslaughter during a rugby match.
 He played two more seasons in the OHL before making his professional debut in Bridgeport.
 He joined the Isles for 15 games in the 2011-12 season, and a season later certified himself as the heartbeat of the fourth line on the Islanders.